Akash-Ahir/90DaysOfDevOps/2026/day-61/day-61-terraform-intro.md

 aws sts get-caller-identity
 ```

-You should see your AWS account ID and ARN.
+You should see your AWS account ID and ARN. - YES

 ---

 ## Task 3: Your First Terraform Config -- Create an S3 Bucket

 Create a project directory and write your first Terraform config:

 ```bash